OMerkel/Scrum-Card-Game/README.md

 ## Print and Play

-This repository's subdirectory named 'Timofey' contains PDF files with rules and cards to print and play the game.
-Card size is chosen with 8 cards per sheet of printed paper.
-To make the cards durable you could laminate the cards.
+This repository's subdirectories contain PDF files with rules and cards to print and play the game.
+Variants of card sizes are available To make the cards durable you could laminate the cards.

 Experience showed that the format of 8 cards per sheet is a disadvantage in case temporary modifications or experimental